Haksell/ft_vox/README.md

 ## todo ft_minecraft

+- collisions
 - animations (water, lava, ...)
+- transparency (water, ...)
+- launch animation (camera drops to block at (0, 0) with proper gravity)
 - block about to be deleted should look a bit darker
 - only delete block if raycast at start and end of click touch the same block
 - frustum culling during face generation instead of after checking chunks